What We Do

 -promoting social justice by offering more opportunities for students and graduates to participate in peer mentoring, work shadowing, and personal skills training; and by extending the reach of our student support volunteers network--

 -Our overall aim is to make a practical contribution to government policies on social justice, widening participation in education and equality and diversity.
 To achieve this aim the Foundation has 3 key areas of activity:

 Helena Kennedy Foundation Awards

 In addition to providing financial support we offer our award winners ongoing personalised support throughout their time at university and beyond.
-Click on the student support link for more information.
+Click here to find out how we support students.

 Campaigning, Research and Reports